Thyodas/GoMelan/README.md

 Welcome to GLaDOS!
 This project is an exploration of programming language development in Haskell.
 The goal is to create a functional language with a Lisp-like core and expand it into a more feature-rich language.

 Our language is called GoMelan, it is a typed language similar to Rust.
 With the latter it is possible to carry out complex scripts using functions, recursion, loops, internal functions, advanced types, functions prototype, include other file.
-All this with quick-to-understand syntax by using syntaxic sugar.
+All this with quick-to-understand syntax by using Syntactic sugar.

 ## Project Overview